bogzbonny/yeehaw/_TODO.md

      - button click should have the button as an input such that it can change colour when selected
 01. translate file_navigator

+01. ensure that menu will work in a vertical pane where it goes over other content

 01. remove visibility from context